gongwan33/baidu_translator_wordpress/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Translate your site in many languages with the BaiDu Translator plugin from JoyBin, Inc. (The service provider is Baidu.)
+Translate your site in many languages with this plugin from JoyBin, Inc. (The service provider is Baidu.)
 Currently we support 25 languages and 4 kinds of Chinese.

 == Description ==

-Translate your site in many languages with the BaiDu Translator plugin from JoyBin, Inc. (The service provider is Baidu.)
+Translate your site in many languages with this plugin from JoyBin, Inc. (The service provider is Baidu.)
 Currently we support 25 languages: Chinese, English, Japanese, Korean, French, Spanish, Thai, Arabic, Russian, Portuguese, German, Italian, Greek, Dutch, Polish, Bulgarian, Estonia, Danish, Finnish, Czech, Romanian, Slovenia, Swedish, Hungarian, Vietnamese.
 And we support 4 kinds of Chinese: Simplified Chinese, Cantonese, Classical Chinese and Traditional Chinese.

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/baidu-translator` directory, or install the plugin through the WordPress plugins screen directly.